-Changing the high voltage for the photomuliplier may effect the ozon calibration, but will change the UV calibration for sure.
+Changing the high voltage for the photomultiplier may affect the ozone calibration, but will change the UV calibration for sure.
 The best time for adjusting the high voltage is therefore during re-calibration of the Brewer instrument.

 HVSET: Set PMT High Voltage